The Complete Guide to the Perfect Book Layout, Woman with computer

 Standardize color and typography across the text.
 Choose a clear font that’s easy to read in different typefaces and sizes.
 You also want to pick fonts that work for your format.
 Some fonts look better in either digital or print, while others crossover well.

 You can even add original, custom illustrations for a true one-of-a-kind style.
-Illustrations may be more popular in children’s books, but don’t discount the potential elegance of a more minimal spot illustration in works written for adults.
+Illustrations may be more popular in children’s books but don’t discount the potential elegance of a more minimal spot illustration in works written for adults.

 Even the best (rarely) make mistakes, but top-notch printing services should never charge you to fix this kind of error.